SproulHimself/satire_classification_project/README.md

 ----
 ### Summary

-Working on this project was very fun and informative.
-We built a simple command line interface to evaluate new articles.
-It was very satisfying to see the overwhelming majority of articles being correctly classified.
+Working on this project was a great real-world application of complex natural language processing techniques.

+We built a simple command line interface to evaluate new articles and were satisfied to see that the majority of our articles were correctly classified.
+Interestingly, articles from a Reddit thread [nottheonion](https://www.reddit.com/r/nottheonion/) were mostly classified as real news, but it misclassified many as satirical.
+But with headlines like, "National Weather Service Issues ‘Small Dog Warning’ Due to High Winds", you can't blame our model for lower performance on these types of articles.

 <p align="center">
 <img width="730" alt="cli_satire_detector" src="https://user-images.githubusercontent.com/34200538/52970612-6da7f680-3382-11e9-8791-b241954b7e51.png">